 The length of the bill is discretionary, but one to five pages (1-5 pages) is appropriate.
+Competitors shall determine proper formatting.
 Inclusion of "findings" at the beginning of the bill is discretionary.
 Findings are included to be persuasive, but are sometimes attacked by legislators and opponents of a bill.

-The fact sheet must be no more than one-page (1-page) in length.
+The fact sheet must be no more than one-page (1-page) and one-side (1-side) in length.